 cloudflared to Cloudflare’s network.
 Traffic inside of your organization, from enrolled WARP agents, will be sent to this instance when the destination is this private IP range.

 Route private IP ranges through WARP

-Users can reach this private service by logging into their Cloudflare for Teams account and the WARP agent.
+Users can reach this private service by logging in to their Zero Trust account and the WARP agent.

 By default, Cloudflare WARP excludes traffic bound for RFC 1918 space and certain other routes as part of its .
 To use this feature the IPs that you specified for your Tunnel must be included which will send traffic for those destinations through the WARP agent and to the Tunnel.

-On the Teams Dashboard, navigate to Settings > Network.
+On the Zero Trust Dashboard, navigate to Settings > Network.

 Click Manage.
 The IP ranges listed are those that Cloudflare excludes by default.
 Choose the range being used for this private connection and delete it.

 Settings section of the Zero Trust dashboard and select

 Authentication.
 Cloudflare Zero Trust will automatically create a “One-time PIN” option which will rely on your user’s emails.
 You can begin using the one-time PIN option immediately or you can also integrate your corporate .